morrownr/8814au/README.md

 - VHT control (allows 80 MHz channel width in AP mode)

 Note: WPA3-AES does not work.
-If you need a comparable adapter that does support WPA3-AES, I will suggest an Alfa AWUS036ACM.
-You can get more information and links about this adapter at the following site:
+If you need a comparable adapter that does support WPA3-AES, I suggest an Alfa AWUS036ACM (mt7612u chipset).
+You can get more information and links to this adapter at the following site:

 https://github.com/morrownr/USB-WiFi

 Note: Realtek out-of-kernel drivers, including this driver, do not support interface combinations.
 If you need support for interface combinations, I suggest adapters based on the Mediatek mt7612u and mt7610u chipsets.
-You can get more information and links to this adapter at the following site:
+You can get more information and links at the following site:

 https://github.com/morrownr/USB-WiFi